ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 Access the cluster
 ==================
 The EngageSKA cluster locates at the Datacenter of Institute of Telecommunication (IT) in Aveiro.
 To have access to the cluster, it is required to be inside the facilities or have VPN credentials to access the IT network remotely.

 Access to the network using VPN
 ===============================
-At the moment, VPN credentials are sent individually and is required to send an email to Dzianis Bartashevich (bartashevich@av.it.pt) with the knowledge from Marco Bartolini (M.Bartolini@skatelescope.org).
+At the moment, VPN credentials are sent individually and is required to send an email to Domingos Nunes (dfsn@ua.pt) with the knowledge from Piers Harding (piers@ompka.net).

 - Guide on how to connect to the private network using VPN: https://engageska-portugal.pt/theme/files/vpn-guide.pdf